top of page

 I love looking through other people's bookshelves.

-There is always inspiration and a 'Ah!' moment waiting on every shelf.
+There is always inspiration and an 'Ah!' moment waiting on every shelf.

-These are some of the books I have recently read, breathed, and loved.
+These are some of the books I have recently read and loved (with the most recently read books on the top shelf).

 Rosie Raja.jpg